pmh/funkyweb/README.md

 # funkyweb

-funkyweb is a route inferring clojure web framework.
+funkyweb is a clojure web framework with route inference.
 It uses the name of the namespace and macros to generate routes and url helpers.